Ipswich serial murders: Police investigation

-On 2 December 2006, the body of a young woman was discovered in the water of Belstead Brook at Thorpe's Hill, near Hintlesham, Suffolk, by a member of the public.
+On 2 December 2006, the body of a young woman was discovered in the water of Belstead Brook at Thorpe's Hill, near Hintlesham, Suffolk, by a member of the public who was working as a Water Bailiff.
 The body, later identified as 25-year-old Gemma Adams, had not been sexually assaulted.
 Six days later, on 8 December, the body of 19-year-old Tania Nicol, a friend of Adams who had been missing since 30 October, was discovered in water at Copdock Mill just outside Ipswich.
 On 10 December, a third victim, found by a member of the public in an area of woodland by the A14 road near Nacton, was later identified as 24-year-old Anneli Alderton.
 According to a police statement, she had been asphyxiated and was about three months pregnant when she died.

 In a press conference, investigators from the Suffolk Constabulary warned all women to stay away from the red light district of Ipswich.
 On 12 December, police announced that the bodies of two more women had been found.
 On 14 December, the police confirmed one of the bodies as 24-year-old Paula Clennell.
 Clennell had disappeared on 10 December and was last seen in Ipswich.
 According to Suffolk Police, she died from "compression of the throat".
 On 15 December, the police confirmed that the other body was that of 29-year-old Annette Nicholls, who disappeared on 5 December.
 The bodies of Clennell and Nicholls were found in Nacton near the Levington turn-off of the A1156, close to where Alderton was found.
 A member of the public had seen Clennell's body twenty feet (six metres) from the main road and a police helicopter dispatched to the scene discovered Nicholls' body nearby.